Mindset Shift: Lessons from David Wood’s Break Through Training

 An Entrepreneur’s Conscience!

 I was talking with a dear friend and asked what she thought of our Enterprise for Kids blog.
-She thought that it was very well done and that her kids were very inspired by our kids’ enterprise experiences.
-Her children had read every blog post and watched every video, then her nine year old daughter sat down and planned an enterprise following all the lessons we talk about in our blog.
+She said it was very well done and that her kids were inspired by our children’s enterprise experiences.

 Wow!